 5. The 12-Month Marketing Calendar

 Once you’ve broken all of these down into estimated leads generated by marketing mediums, tiers, and services or products sold, it’s time to create a twelve-month spreadsheet showing what marketing mediums you are using each month, and how many dollars you are allocating to each medium each month.
-In addition, you need to estimate how many qualified leads you expect to generate each month.
-Please estimate on the lower side of averages until you have dialled in each marketing program with A-B testing and tweaking.
+Also, you need to estimate how many qualified leads you expect to generate each month.
+Please estimate on the lower side of averages until you have dialed in each marketing program with A-B testing and tweaking.

 Now that you have the twelve-month calendar organized by each marketing service or medium that you’ll use to get you to your goals, it’s time to get more specific about the strategies and actions you will need to deploy each quarter to get you there.
-It will be very difficult to plan more than one quarter in advance.
+It will be very difficult to plan for more than one quarter.
 Break down January through March, April through June, and so on.
 Once you have broken down all of these details of your goals, audiences, leads, marketing mediums, calendars, and activities, you are ready to move forward on developing targeted prospects for your business.

 Step 7 — You Won’t Be Considered Unless You…

 Stay top-of-mind.
 When you create your quarterly or annual marketing plan and budget, be sure to develop one plan for long-term return on investment (ROI) and another for short-term ROI gain.
-For instance, if you are competing for market share, it is super important to be seen, heard, and talked about frequently—in other words stay top-of-mind.
+For instance, if you are competing for market share, it is super important to be seen, heard, and talked about frequently—in other words, stay top-of-mind.
 This is important so that you are not forgotten when potential clients are ready to make purchasing decisions.
 You always want to be amongst the top two or three choices when the conversation arises to make a buying decision.
 Staying top-of-mind may not pay off short-term ROI, but it is every bit as important as an instant ROI marketing program.
-In fact, we usually recommend running both short and long marketing programs simultaneously.
+We usually recommend running both short and long marketing programs simultaneously.
 You simply can’t entice buyers constantly by great offers and call-to-actions.
 It is imperative to attract people to your brand and namesake through educating, informing, and being a friend to those who would benefit from your expertise whether they are a client or not.
 This is where brand marketing comes into play.

 Brand marketing is just being your prospect’s best friend.
-Actually, it’s less about marketing and more about inspiring quotes, educational how-tos, gift ideas for your birthday, getting real with emotionally connecting dialog and human-like conversations.
+It’s less about marketing and more about inspiring quotes, educational how-tos, gift ideas for your birthday, getting real with emotionally connecting dialog and human-like conversations.
 These are all excuses to reach out on a monthly or regular basis to connect with them.
 According to MarketingCharts.com, recent research has found that in the US, almost 2-in-3 consumers (64%) feel that companies have lost touch with the human element of the customer experience.
 So spend time and money on long-term brand marketing while you also focus on short-term programs.